kandarpkakkad/Object-Oriented-Programming-using-Java/README.md

 # Object-Oriented-Programming-using-Java

-These aare few projects created while initially learning Java and are meant for others to learn from it.
+These are few projects created while initially learning Java and are meant for others to learn from it.

 # Note: